tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/app-service-control.md

     >The staged policy does not affect the traffic directly but allows you to view the policy impact if it were to be enforced.

-3. Apply network policies to control East-West traffic.
+3. Apply network policies to your application with explicity allow and deny control.

     ```bash
     # deploy dev policies